crate/crate/docs/admin/privileges.rst

 - ``CREATE USER/ROLE``
 - ``DROP USER/ROLE``
 - ``SET GLOBAL``
+- ``RESTORE SNAPSHOT``, if the restored sections include user management metadata, see :ref:`sql-restore-snapshot` for details.

 All statements enabled via the ``AL`` privilege operate on a cluster level.
 So granting this on a schema or table level will have no effect.